-8.34.130 Unpaved parking and/or outdoor storage area permit required.
+8.34.110 Unpaved parking and/or outdoor storage area permit requirements.

-All owners and/or operators of unpaved parking and/or outdoor storage areas that are one acre or more in size are required to obtain a permit from the Air Quality Division.
+A. All owners and/or operators of unpaved parking and/or outdoor storage areas that are one acre or more in size are required to obtain a permit from the Air Quality Division.